A personalized skincare routine with proven ingredients and steps is the only thing you need to get flawless skin!

 - When it comes to steps and ingredients in the perfect skincare routine, we don’t want to recommend masks in this category, simply because frequent use of a good serum with retinol will do you much better.
 We’ll get back to that in the next skincare step.
 If you want a mask, use one of those for hydration instead since they’ll help reduce signs of aging, also, retinol products tend to be a little drying, so it’s a good idea with some extra hydration.

 - This original clearing clay mask from Indie Lee is an all-time favorite.
-Contains AHAs BHAs which exfoliates, and clay that draws out impurities, and hyaluronic acid which hydrates.
-Exfoliating masks is a great and very effective way to reduce congestion, and maintenance the reduction.
+Contains AHAs BHAs which exfoliates, clay that draws out impurities, and hyaluronic acid which hydrates.
+Exfoliating masks are a great and very effective way to reduce congestion and maintain the reduction.
 But give it some time, no mask will fix these skin problems overnight, unfortunately.

 - This BHA exfoliating mask from Dermalogica is also a great choice.
 It feels good on the skin, exfoliates, and helps control sebum production.

-Soothing for sensitive, irritated and red skin, rosacea:
+Soothing products for sensitive, irritated and red skin, rosacea:

 - This Mario Badescu azulene calming mask is a soothing mask that comforts, feels good on the skin, and leaves it in a calmer condition.
 It’s been a bestseller for quite some time, and a lot of people with rosacea and other skin conditions swear by it.
 After use, apply a good hydrating serum + cream.